 Step Two: The Examination

-Our Toronto audiologists take a close look inside your ear and figure out whether the hearing difficulty you are experiencing could be caused by an obstruction or damage to the ear canal or eardrum.
+Our Toronto hearing care professionals take a close look inside your ear and figure out whether the hearing difficulty you are experiencing could be caused by an obstruction or damage to the ear canal or eardrum.
 We use a special instrument called an otoscope or video otoscope to inspect your outer ear.

 Step Three: Hearing Tests

 Next we’ll need to figure out the nature of your hearing loss.
 There’s a chance we will include hearing tests such as the following:

 - Air conduction and bone conduction pure tone threshold search from 250Hz to 8kHz

 - Speech reception threshold and word recognition testing.

 - A middle-ear evaluation to measure how your eardrum and other mechanical parts of your middle ear react to varying degrees of air pressure